jjpickering10/CI-MS2-PokerQuiz/README.md

 - Defines the quiz games easily.
 - Interactive games.

 ### **Structure**

 - 4 quiz game site.
 Seperated into 4 containers.
 Diamond, Club, Heart and Spade.
 - Game 1: Multiple choice quiz for who won the World Series of Poker Main Event.
+This game has 20 total questions that are randomised into 5 questions per game.
 - Game 2: Pick which hand is better, based on hand rankings.
+There are 10 hand rankings.
+Each hand ranking is represented by a 5 card hand.
+Each quiz compares 2 hands at a time, a total of 5 times asking the user to pick the best hand.
-- Game 3: A game using an API where you try to shuffle a pair.
+- Game 3: A game using [Deck of Cards API](https://deckofcardsapi.com/) where you have 10 attempts to shuffle a pair.
-- Game 4: Again using an API, a player is given 3 cards, and a card selection of 12 possible other cards and has to make the hand that is asked of them.
+- Game 4: Again using [Deck of Cards API](https://deckofcardsapi.com/), a player is given 3 cards, and a card selection of 12 possible other cards and has to make the hand that is asked of them.
 - Able to view scores with score board.
 - Contact form.